christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Let's get to the point:
 Say you want to write a document with your laptop.
 You already have the hardware and are missing the software.
-What you need is a text processing program, something like LibreOffice Writer or Word.
+What you need is a text editing program, something like LibreOffice Writer or Word.
 You choose one of them, pay the manufacturer and receive an executable.
 Your laptop feeds on the executable, you can write your document and everything is well.
 Word is a Closed-Source product by Microsoft.